 Methodist University offers several performance scholarships.
 However the student must successfully complete the minimum requirements as set forth by the department offering the scholarship.
 All performance scholarships can exceed the institutional cap (up to $2,000) for the current academic year.
 Performance scholarships are not official until the department notifies the Office of Financial Aid.
 There are NO institutional scholarships available for graduate programs.

 Methodist University offers a variety of Endowed Scholarships.
-All endowed scholarships are offered annually by the Office of Financial Aid to full time 12 hours in the DAY program who are degree-seeking students, and have completed the Free Application for Federal Student Aid (FAFSA) at https://studentaid.ed.gov and are seeking their first bachelor’s degree.
+All endowed scholarships are offered annually by the Office of Financial Aid to full time (at least 12 hours) in one of the on-campus programs who are degree-seeking students, and have completed the Free Application for Federal Student Aid (FAFSA) at https://www.studentaid.gov and are seeking their first bachelor’s degree.

 Students must maintain a minimum 2.0 cumulative GPA after their first year at MU.
-Certificate eligibility is a maximum of 4 years (8 semesters).
+Certificate eligibility is a maximum of four years (eight semesters).
 Download the Pastor’s Certificate form or contact the MU Campus Minister for further information.

 For maximum consideration of all MU need-based funds (Founders Grant, Work-Study, etc.), the FAFSA and the student’s financial aid file MUST be completed by the priority deadline of June 1.